blazingdrummer/BakedModpack/BakedDev/BepInEx/plugins/Moffein-EliteReworks/README.md

 - **Celestine:**
 	- Removed vanilla behavior.
 	- Attaches to up to 4 nearby enemies.
-		- Attached enemies gain +50% attack speed, +70% movement speed, and -30% cooldown reduction.
+		- Attached enemies gain +20% damage, +50% attack speed, +70% movement speed, and -30% cooldown reduction.
 		- On death, they revive as a ghost and will continue to live on for up to 60s.
 		- Killing a Celestine kills all their attached ghosts.
 	- On-hit effect changed to -20 armor instead of slowing.